, deffered’s

 2) MIXED OUTCOME ON MINING Bills

-Of the mining bills up on Thursday, 2/12/26, two were killed, Lilias- Nichole Uhre fancy bill is dead (move entire chapter 45-6 to Chapter 45-6B, sand/gravel >>into Hard Rock) ,HB1273 – https://sdlegislature.gov/Session/Bill/26781,
+Of the mining bills up on Thursday, 2/12/26, two were killed, Lilias’s and Rep. Nichole Uhre fancy bill that would have created lots of change, is dead (She wanted to move the entire chapter 45-6 to Chapter 45-6B, i.e.: sand/gravel mining >>into hard rock mining chapter) ,HB1273 – https://sdlegislature.gov/Session/Bill/26781,

-SB 188 by Carley is Dead – increase notice before Sand/gravel mines start bulldozing (not more notice before they are approved) SB 188 https://sdlegislature.gov/Session/Bill/26861
+SB 188 by Carley is Dead – increase notice before Sand/gravel new mines start bulldozing (but not more notice before the new mines are approved) SB 188 https://sdlegislature.gov/Session/Bill/26861 DEAD as of 2/12/26

-So it will be voted on on Tuesday 2/17/26.
+So it was voted on on the House floor on Tuesday 2/17/26, but it died.

-We will be studying SB 188 https://sdlegislature.gov/Session/Bill/26861 which would increases notice before sand/gravel mining start up.
-DEAD as of 2/12/26 Chapter 45-6 has the laws that govern sand/gravel and construction aggregate mining.
-However while the bill gives us more notice before mining starts, it does not change the existing law to now give the public options to comment on proposed mines or new mine sites before they are licensed nor does it give us contested case hearing rights. .
-It does not improve the very poor environmental regulations in Chapter 45-6.
-Thus it just gives us more warning that a new mine is coming, but that warning is after the new mine has been licensed and grandfathered in – any changes will be challenged by mining companies as “regulartory takings” and we can do not much of anything to mitigate the threat.
-HBs 1288, and 1273 and 1287, all improve the regulation of sand, gravel and construction aggregrate mines and give the public more tools to protect their neighborhoods and the environment from adverse impacts of the mines before they are licensed/permitted.
+Chapter 45-6 has the laws that govern sand/gravel and construction aggregate mining.
+However while SB 188 would have given us more notice before mining starts, it would not have given the public options to comment on proposed mines or new mine sites before they are licensed nor does it give us contested case hearing rights.
+It does not improve the very poor environmental protection regulations in Chapter 45-6.
+Thus it just gives us more warning that a new mine is coming, but that warning is after the new mine has been licensed and grandfathered in – any changes will be challenged by mining companies as “regulatory takings” and we can do not much of anything to mitigate the threat.

 We are thus confused by SB 188, we support it, as more notice is always nice, but the bill could be much better designed and structured